-ZOA works across Liberia’s 15 counties, most of our activities take place in Grand Cape Mount, Bomi, Montserrado, Margibi, Nimba and Lofa.
-In order to have the most impact, also in the long term, we focus on four sectors: water, sanitation, and hygiene; food security; education; and peacebuilding.
-Our work in all four of these sectors means they reinforce each other, and they contribute to the building up of a healthy, resilient society.
+ZOA works in almost all Liberian counties, most of our activities take place in Grand Cape Mount, Bomi, Montserrado, Margibi, Bong and Nimba.
+In order to have the most impact, also in the long term, we focus on livelihoods and food security, education and peacebuilding.
+Our work in these sectors complements and contributes to the building a healthy, resilient society.

 We are here in Liberia

 Liberia is still deeply impacted by the wounds inflicted during the civil war.
 Trauma and hatred lead to broken communities.
 Working together on rebuilding was nearly an impossible undertaking.
 In 2013, ZOA started offering emergency relief.
-By this time, we have already achieved a great deal in the recovery phase.
+Over the years, we worked with local communities towards recovery.

 The long shadow of a civil war